WakeelDev/text-summarizer/README.md

 Copy code
 streamlit run streamlit.py
 🌐 Deployment on Streamlit Cloud
-Push your project to GitHub (already done ✅).
+Push your project to GitHub.

 Go to Streamlit Cloud.

 Connect your GitHub repository.
 Select streamlit.py as the entry point.
 Add requirements.txt so Streamlit installs dependencies automatically.
 Your app will be live in just a few minutes 🚀.

 ⚡ Requirements
 Python 3.8+
 Streamlit
 Transformers
 Torch
 Git LFS (for handling large model files)

 Install via: